 The DHS doesn’t have the authority to coordinate with cities to end protests.
 There are no reports of terrorists being arrested.
 This is clearly a State Issue via the Tenth Amendment.
 I doubt “Big Sis” takes her Constitutional Oath seriously.

-John Lambert is the Outreach Coordinator for the Texas Tenth Amendment Center.
+John Lambert is the State Chapter Coordinator for the Texas Tenth Amendment Center.

 If you enjoyed this post: